boraselcuk/DSA-210-Project/README.md

 - Reviewing statistical interpretations and findings
 - Converting .py scripts into executed .ipynb notebooks

-All data collection, hypothesis formulation, and final interpretation were performed independently.
+All data collection, hypothesis formulation, and final interpretation were performed independently by the student.
 All AI-generated outputs were reviewed and verified by the student.